ghdl/ghdl/doc/using/QuickStartGuide.rst

   adder_tb.vhdl:52:7:(assertion note): end of test

 If your design is rather complex, you'd like to inspect signals.
-Signal values can be dumped using multiple formats (see section ':ref:`export_waves`' for more information).
+Signal values can be dumped using multiple formats (see section :ref:`export_waves` for more information).
 The resulting file can be read with a wave viewer such as `GtkWave <http://gtkwave.sourceforge.net/>`_.

 As explained in the `manual <http://gtkwave.sourceforge.net/gtkwave.pdf>`_, GtkWave *'relies on a post-mortem approach through the use of dumpfiles'*.
 Therefore, you should first simulate your design and dump a waveform file, say VCD: ``ghdl -r adder_tb --vcd=adder.vcd``.
 Then, you can view the dump: ``gtkwave adder.vcd``.

-See section ':ref:`simulation_options`', for more details on other runtime options.
+See section :ref:`simulation_options`, for more details on other runtime options.

 Starting with a design
 ======================